rahmnathan/is-gd/README.md

 This project parses a file or directory of files containing urls and shortens them via the https://is.gd api.

+# Requirements
+Docker is required to build/run this project.

+# Build
+You can build a fresh Docker image by executing the following command in the project's root directory:
+`docker build -t rahmnathan/url-shortener src/`

+### Certificate management
+If you need to provide additional ca-certificates, you can put the pem-encoded files into the src/certs/ directory and they will be added to the trust store during the Docker build process.

 # Usage

 ### Shell Script